Who are the Friends of Lincoln Park (FLiP)?

 Volunteers work in the park on the first Saturday and third Sunday of every month from 9am to noon.
 We work rain or shine, but cancel if there are high wind warnings.
 Meet at the kiosk in the north parking lot (Fauntleroy Way SW and SW Rose St) at 9am.
 We’d love to have you join us!
 If you arrive a little late and want to know where we are working, check on the kiosk in the north lot:

 What to wear and what to bring:

 We recommend volunteers wear sturdy shoes or boots and long sleeves/pants year round for protection from brambles, etc. The dress code is “northwest layers”.
 Bring gardening gloves and hand clippers, if you have them.
 We will have gloves and tools available too.
 The work is fun and is great for your physical and mental health as well as for our planet.
-To learn more, contact our forest stewards:
+To learn more, contact our forest steward: